-Here’s how my typical week-day starts: My alarm goes off at 6:30 a.m., but I snooze it until 7 a.m. – and by that I mean my alarm is set up so that it will ring every 10 minutes, pulling me out of a deep sleep and often a dream every single time.
+Here’s how my typical weekday starts: My alarm goes off at 6:00 a.m., but I snooze it until 6:20 a.m.
 What’s interesting is that I have trouble falling asleep when I go to bed at night, but absolutely no trouble nodding off again after my alarm goes off.
 Explain that head-scratcher to me, would you?

-Once the final alarm goes off at 7, I turn the radio on to listen to the news and traffic.
-I don’t know why, because I always hear the same thing every morning 1) the world is going to hell in a handbasket, and 2) there’s traffic.
+Once the final alarm goes off, I turn the radio on to listen to the news and traffic.
+I don’t know why, because I always hear the same thing every morning: 1) the world is going to hell in a handbasket, and 2) there’s traffic.
 By 7:45, I’m dressed, everyone’s been fed, and I’m out the door.
 At the end of the day, the same pattern emerges: Drive through traffic to get home, feed everyone, watch depressing news, go to bed.

 Well enough is enough.
-When my alarm went off Monday morning and the news lady said that 12 inches of snow had fallen and the roads were a disaster, I decided that I would write a blog on well-being.
-Specifically, 5 little things I can do every day that’ll put a smile on my face – and not make me want to punch the plow guy who turned my car into a snow fortress.
-And regular readers of my blog know that I rarely do fluffy, unless I’ve got research to back it up.
-So here are the results:
+When my alarm went off yesterday morning and I heard that 12 inches of snow had fallen and the roads were a disaster, I decided that I would write a blog on well-being.
+Specifically, 5 little things I can do every day that’ll put a smile on my face, and not make me want to punch the plow guy who turned my car into a snow fortress.

 Commit at least one act of kindness per day.

-At the end of the day or the week, list the things you’re grateful for.
+At the end of the day or the week, list all the things you’re grateful for.

-It’s been dubbed “an attitude of gratitude” – and this is some powerful stuff.
-Counting your blessings and/or the positive things that happened during your day really puts things in perspective – and reminds you that you really are a lot better off than you think.
+It’s been dubbed “an attitude of gratitude”—and this is some powerful stuff.
+Counting your blessings and/or the positive things that happened during your day really puts things in perspective—and reminds you that you really are a lot better off than you think.
 I’ve tried this before, and initially, had trouble coming up with things to be grateful for.
 So I got back to basics: I’ve got two arms and two legs.
 I have eyes to read this, fingers to type this, and the knowledge to create it.
 I’ve got a car that’s in good shape, friends that can tolerate my presence pretty well, an education, a roof over my head, etc. You’d be amazed at how quickly this exercise will pull you out of a bad mood.
-And even if you’re life isn’t going so well – you’re ill, don’t have much money in the bank – remembering the little things is what keeps you going, and gives you hope that circumstances will get better.
+And even if you’re life isn’t going so well—you’re ill, don’t have much money in your bank account—remembering the little things is what keeps you going, and gives you hope that circumstances will get better.
 Once you’ve hit rock bottom, the only way to go is up.

 Spend 5 minutes a day visualizing a better future.